Skip to main content

 Duties:

-2. To act on matters referred to it by the Senate.
+2. To act on matters referred to the committee by the Senate.

 3. To identify and initiate proposals for Senate action.